Faith, Fire,

 This observation — that different desires leave different spiritual traces — became the foundation of what we now call the Spiritual Exercises: one of the most widely used guides to interior prayer in the history of Christianity.
 From a broken leg in a Basque castle, Ignatius developed a method of discernment that would shape the spiritual lives of millions across five centuries.

-May 20, 1521 Cannonball shatters his leg at the Battle of Pamplona.
+Cannonball shatters his leg at the Battle of Pamplona.
+Military career ends.
 Recovery and conversion begin.

-1556 Dies in Rome.
-The Jesuits number over 1,000, operating across Europe, Asia, and the Americas.
+Dies in Rome.
+At the time of his death, the Jesuits number over 1,000, operating across Europe, Asia, and the Americas.

 The Church That Built the City

 The religious heritage of Donostia is written in its stones.
 The Gothic Church of San Vicente, completed in 1507.
 The magnificent Baroque Basilica of Santa María, built between 1743 and 1764.
-The former Dominican convent of San Telmo, founded in 1531.
-These buildings speak of a faith once not merely believed but embodied — poured into architecture, art, and the ordering of a city’s public life.
+The former Dominican convent of San Telmo, founded in 1531, now a remarkable museum.
+These buildings speak of a faith that was once not merely believed but embodied — poured into architecture, into art, into the ordering of a city’s public life.

-The city was burned to the ground in 1813 by allied British and Portuguese troops who had theoretically come to liberate it from Napoleon.
+The city was burned to the ground in 1813, by British and Portuguese troops who had theoretically come to liberate it from Napoleon.
 They destroyed almost everything.
-And one of the first things the donostiarras did in the rebuilding was restore their churches.
+And one of the first things the donostiarras did, in the rebuilding, was restore their churches.
 That is not nothing.
 That is a people who understood that the sacred places were the centre of everything else.

 The question is what happened between that rebuilding and now — because the churches still stand, beautifully.
 And they stand largely empty.